agilogy/agilogy-blog/_drafts/pbt-shrinking-part2.md

 fun <A> shrinks(value: A?): List<A?> = listOf(null)
 ```

-But, "Wait a minute!" - you say.
-Then, the shrinks for `55` of type `Int` are `listOf(7,27)` but the shrinks for 55 of type `Int?` are just `listOf(null)`?
+But, "Wait a minute!" - you say. - "Then, the shrinks for `55` of type `Int` are `listOf(7,27)` but the shrinks for 55 of type `Int?` are just `listOf(null)`?".
 And you are right, we are loosing the nice shrink function we already have for a type and not applying it to the nullable version of it.
 So let's try to generalize that to a type that already has a shrinking function:

 ```kotlin
 fun <A> nullableShrinks(value: A?, notNullShrinks: (A) -> List<A>): List<A?> =